carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 ## Error Curves

 When evaluating machine learning models, multiple metrics are often combined into curves to be able to summarize performance into a single final metric.
 These curves are plotted at different confidence cut-offs, selecting different confidence thresholds for what is predicted to be in the positive class.
 The two most popular curves are the __ROC curve__ and the __PR curve__.

 > ## Definitions
 > Receiver Operating Characteristic (ROC) Curve - A curve which plots the recall (true positive rate) against the false positive rate at different confidence cut-offs.
 The area under the curve (often called the AUROC) can then be used as a single metric to evaluate a classifier.
 >
 > Precision Recall (PR) Curve - A curve which plots the precision against the recall at different confidence cut-offs.
 The area under the curve (often called AUPR) can then be used as a single metric to evaluate a classifier.
 >
 {: .callout}

+{% include links.md %}